Skip to main content

 Why Experience Matters When It Comes to Ketamine Therapy

-Dr. Ghorieshi has guided patients through more than 20,000 ketamine treatments, and that kind of experience changes everything.
-This number shows the level of care, knowledge, and safety behind every session.
+Dr. Ghorieshi and his team have guided patients through more than 20,000 ketamine treatments, and that kind of experience changes everything.
+This expertise enhances the level of care, knowledge, and safety behind every session.
 You can feel good about trusting your care to someone who has spent years helping patients heal with ketamine.

-Your therapist and medical team stay with you, watch your responses, and support you before, during, and after each session.
+Your medical team is there to support you before, during, and after each session.
 You receive the kind of care that helps you feel grounded, safe, and seen.

 A Path Forward When Nothing Else Has Helped

-Ketamine- Assisted Psychotherapy gives you a real chance to experience the breakthrough you've been looking for.
-Many people describe the experience as life-changing and transformative.
+Ketamine-Assisted Psychotherapy gives you a real chance to experience the breakthrough you've been looking for.
+Many people describe it as life-changing and transformative.

 If you feel ready for change, or if you’re simply curious, you can take the next step with support and compassion.
 Our team will answer your questions, guide you through the process, and help you decide if this treatment matches your needs.